 The Oregon Cadastral Data Exchange Standard has two components:

-Shapefiles of taxlots, tax codes, and map indexes,
+Data layers (taxlots, tax codes, and map indexes geospatial data)

-Real Property table
+Real Property table (database)

 Sections 3.4 through 3.8 describe these components

-3.4 Taxlot Shapefile
+3.4 Taxlot Layer

-The taxlot shapefile contains polygons that describe real property as maintained by the county cartographer following DOR guidelines.
-Shapefiles are countywide and must contain basic attributes that identify and describe each taxlot.
-The shapefile can serve as a set of primary keys to link the taxlots with other taxlot account information.
-Use the following file naming convention for the shapefile: “taxlot[countynumber]” (for example, taxlot03.shp for Clackamas County).
+The taxlot layer contains polygons that describe real property as maintained by the county cartographer following DOR guidelines.
+Layers are countywide and must contain basic attributes that identify and describe each taxlot.
+The layer can serve as a set of primary keys to link the taxlots with other taxlot account information.
+Use the following file naming convention for the layer: “taxlot[countynumber]” (for example, taxlot03.shp for Clackamas County).
 Taxlot geometry will extend only to the accepted county taxing district boundary.

 Following is a list of fields (attributes) used to describe each taxlot polygon; all fields must contain a value (no blanks).
-If no value exists, use the null value [value].
+If no value exists, use the null value [nullvalue].

-County (Integer) County number (for example, Gilliam County = 11)1
+County* (Integer) County number (for example, Gilliam County = 11)1

 Town (Integer) Township number